Skip to content

 Election 2024: Why Europe watched anxiously as Americans cast their ballots for president

-Northeastern international relations scholar Mai’a Cross breaks down how a Kamala Harris and Donald Trump victory would impact U.S. foreign policy in Europe.
+Donald Trump swept to victory over Kamala Harris by winning key swing states.
+Northeastern international relations scholar Mai’a Cross breaks down how a Trump victory may impact U.S. foreign policy in Europe.

 A portrait of Kamala Harris (left) and Donald Trump (right).